section-engineering-education/engineering-education/content/articles/stir-framework-in-action-in-a-spring-web-app/index.md

 Here, we’re leveraging jquery’s `data` method to extract the value of our custom `data-todo-id` attribute using the call to `$(this).data("todo-id")` (here the `this` keyword refers to the element we queried for).
 From there, we check the completion status of the to-do based on whether the HTML checked property on our checkbox is true.
 Using this info, we query for the to-do component (whose id we set in the form of `#todo-{todoId}`) and toggle the `todo-complete` CSS class.

 ### Conclusion

-With that, we covered all the functionality of a simple Stir to-do app that I wanted to cover in this guide.
+In this tutorial, we covered all the functionality of a simple Stir to-do app that I wanted to cover in this guide.
 In the process, we learned about Stir’s representation of HTML elements as objects, document templating, element descriptors, table generation, and custom components.

 With that, you should now be ready to use Stir in your next backend project!
 As an exercise to deepen your understanding, try fully fleshing out the project yourself from [the final code](https://github.com/john-amiscaray/StirExamples).
 Also, feel free to request new features or file bug reports in [Stir's GitHub repository](https://github.com/john-amiscaray/Stir) which I will be maintaining.

+---
+Peer Review Contributions by: [Wanja Mike](/engineering-education/authors/michael-barasa/)